 Susan MacDonald & Pamela Cameron

-Regional Coordinator and teacher at A.G.
+Regional Coordinator and teaching assistant at A.G.
 Baillie Memorial School

-Susan MacDonald is a retired teacher who works with the students and teachers at A.G.
+Susan MacDonald, with Pictou County Solid Waste, works with the students and teachers at A.G.
 Baillie Memorial School in New Glasgow on their recycling program.
-A huge proponent for recycling, Susan has inspired the students to take ownership and be diligent about where their waste goes.
+Susan partners with teaching assistant Pam Cameron, who is a huge supporter for recycling.
+Together, they inspire students to take ownership and be diligent about where their waste goes.
 At lunch time, when kids are finished eating, they’re in charge of sorting their own waste.
 They have a Green Team that monitors to make sure all waste or recyclables are properly sorted and disposed of.
 Kids even rinse their pudding cups themselves before putting them in the plastics blue bin.
 The students have even taken things a step further by partnering with a company who collects candy bar wrappers to recycle, rather than simply throwing them in the trash.

 Past Warden, the Municipality of the District of West Hants

 Richard Dauphinee's career in municipal politics spanned over 30 years.
 As a past board member for Divert NS, serving the full term for six years, he has been a champion for waste diversion and recycling at the community and provincial level.